Short-term outlook for the market remains positive: Devang Shah

 -

+The market closed weekly in positive territory after the end of short term time wise consolidation.
+It ended the weekly trading session on stronger note ahead of Karnataka election results next week.
+It made a high of 10,812.05 levels on nifty & 35,596.15 levels on Sensex so far in this rally.
+It looks like the possibility of extension of the rally from here on towards Lifetime high levels after end of time wise short term consolidation phase as expected earlier.
+One can expect higher levels targets as mentioned below in short to medium term.
+Any kind of decline or short term consolidation is stock specific buying opportunity till short term reverses.

-Bank Nifty also closed 2nd consecutive week in positive territory.
-It has outperformed during this week as well.
-It made a high of 25,753.70 levels so far in this rally.
-It can be also possible to count end of Wave-I of (5) impulsive rally from recent bottom from wave count perspectives.
-One can expect higher levels targets around 26600 levels till it holds crucial support of 24700 levels in short term & further above 29600-30000 levels in medium term.
+BANK NIFTY also closed the 3rd consecutive week in positive territory.
+It's outperforming in this rally.
+It made a high of 26,429.90 levels so far in this rally.
+Its also extending further on the upside after short term time wise consolidation as per chart attached as expected in short term.
+It looks like the much clear structure of wave-III of 5 on bank nifty with parallel channel set up as per chart attached in short term.
+One can expect higher levels targets around 27700 levels till it holds the crucial support of 24700 levels in short term & further above 29600-30000 levels in the medium term.
 Any kind of decline is also buying opportunity for bank nifty for short to medium term perspectives.

-Short-term outlook for the market remains positive till Nifty trades above 10279 levels and expecting targets in the range of 10900-11000 levels in short term.
-Medium term outlook for the market remains positive till Nifty trades above 8,968 levels and expecting targets in the range of 12000-12200 levels in medium term.
+The short term outlook for the market remains positive till Nifty trades above 10279 levels and expecting targets in the range of 11000-11200 levels in short term.
+Medium term outlook for the market remains positive till Nifty trades above 8,968 levels and expecting targets in the range of 12000-12200 levels in the medium term.

-10500 & 11000 levels is strong support & resistance levels range respectively based on option open interest data so far for current month series.
-Market will remain very volatile ahead of Result season this month.
-By looking at current structure, I feel market is going to surpass all time high soon on main indices & this rally will have time wise consolidation rather than price wise correction in short term.
-Any kind of such short-term correction or consolidation is buying opportunity for medium to long term Investment perspectives till medium term reverses.

-Momentum indicators Daily KST went in to SELL but daily MACD is still in BUY supporting short term trend.
-Market will remain volatile ahead of state election results this month.
+Momentum indicators Daily KST came in to BUY today & daily MACD is already in BUY supporting short term trend.
+The market will remain volatile ahead of state election results this month.
 One should be stock specific & follow the trend with trail stop loss levels till it reverses.
-Close below short- term reversal levels will lead to sharp correction till 9950-9800 levels on nifty & 32400-31800 levels on Sensex in short term.
+Close below short term reversal levels will lead to sharp correction till 9950-9800 levels on nifty & 32400-31800 levels on Sensex in short term.

 Stock Picks: